Spiritual Guide, Teacher

 Relational Awareness

 In 1955, psychologists Joseph Luft and Harry Ingham were researching group dynamics.
 By studying how people in groups interacted with one another, the psychologists discovered that there was a disparity between how people thought others perceived them and how other people actually perceived them.
 As a result, Luft and Ingham devised a self-awareness feedback loop tool so that group interactions could become more efficient.
 They named this tool the Johari Window, combining the first part of both of their first names (Joseph & Harry = Johari).The model provides a simple visual reference for examining your personality, and for improving understanding between individuals.
 Most people use it to develop self-awareness.
-The two key ideas behind this tool is you can build trust with others by disclosing information about yourself and you can learn about yourself with the feedback from others.
+The two key ideas behind this tool are you can build trust with others by disclosing information about yourself and you can learn about yourself with the feedback from others.

 The “open area" are the parts of you that are visible and known by everyone.
 The things others are aware of about you, but you are not fall into the “blind spot.”
 This area can be especially helpful, because it shows how others see you in ways you may not recognize.
 It can reveal gaps between how you see yourself and how you are experienced.
-The things you are aware of but other are not falls into “hidden area.”
+The things you are aware of but others are not fall into “hidden area.”
 These are parts of yourself you keep private.
 Some may be intentionally personal, but it can still be useful to notice what you are holding back and what you might want to share with people you trust.
 Obviously, the things neither of you are aware of fall into the “unknown” area.
 These may be qualities that have not yet been expressed or recognized.
 If there are traits here that you value, they can point to areas for growth.Together, these four areas create a fuller picture of who you are and how you are perceived.
 The goal is to expand the “open area,” which happens through honest communication and feedback.
 As this space grows, relationships and group dynamics tend to improve.

-Jungian Depth Work
+Depth Work

 Unconscious • Shadow • Individuation